-The final set of evaluations for this course consists of two parts, the final culminating activity and the final exam.
+The final set of evaluations for this course consists of two parts, one of which is a final culminating activity to be completed in class during the final weeks of classes.
+The second part is completed during the final evaluation period.